BenjaminRodenberg/oscillator-example/README.md

 2) `precice-2`: A partitioned solution of the oscillator using preCICE 2.3[^3].
 3) `waveform`: A partitioned solution of the oscillator using preCICE 2.3[^3].
 Implementing waveform iteration ideas from[^1] in the adapter code.
 4) `multirate`: A partitioned solution of the oscillator using preCICE 2.3[^3].
 Implementing waveform iteration ideas from[^1] in the adapter code.
 Additionally illustrating improvements for subcycling.
-5) `quasi-newton`: A partitioned solution of the oscillator using preCICE 2.3[^3].
+5) `acceleration`: A partitioned solution of the oscillator using preCICE 2.3[^3].
 Implementing waveform ideas from [^1] in the adapter code.
-Additionally illustrating how to implement Quasi-Newton waveform iteration following the approach from [^5]
+Additionally illustrating how to implement underrelaxation and quasi-Newton waveform iteration following the approach from [^5]
 6) `precice-3`: A partitioned solution of the oscillator using preCICE 3.x[^4].
 The native API from preCICE 3.x is used to apply waveform iteration.

 ## Code Reproducibility